nickneos/djneos_website/_pages/home.md

 Melbourne based DJ providing services for weddings, corporate events, birthday parties, and all special occasions.

-As an "open format" DJ, I can seamlessly transition across multiple genres including hip-hop, rock anthems, pop hits, electronic vibes and more to create the perfect atmosphere for your event!
+As an "open format" DJ, I can seamlessly transition across multiple genres including hip-hop, dance and electronic, rock anthems, pop hits, and more to create the perfect atmosphere for your event!

 Ready to craft an epic party vibe?
 [Get in touch](/contact/) for a free quote and let's make it happen!